-Even though the kitchen is newly remodeled, the apron-front sink, furniture-style legs, and curvaceous faucet give this kitchen an air of history.
+Even though this white kitchen is newly remodeled, the apron-front sink, furniture-style legs, and curvaceous faucet give this kitchen an air of history.
 The oil-rubbed bronze cabinet pulls were inspired by dark flecks in the granite countertop and help break up the wall of white.
 A large window, uninterrupted by shades, lets natural light bounce around the room.

 The assortment of chairs around this farmhouse table is unified with a coat of white paint.
 Varying shades and textures of white—in the wall treatment, cabinets, appliances, floors, and chairs—bring this kitchen together but keep it from feeling flat.
 A normally traditional white-on-white kitchen has a collected and casual vibe.